The New CorkSport Mazda 3 Rear Motor Mount

 Corksport Aluminum Crank Pulley for 2.0L & 2.5L SkyActiv Engines

 Feeling like your SkyActiv powered Mazda isn’t getting the “shining” attention it deserves?
-Maybe you’ve already bought every CorkSport item you can, but just want more!
-I can’t blame you really; it’s a virus that all car fanatics fight.
+Maybe you’ve already bought every CorkSport item you can, but you just want more!
+I can’t blame you; it’s a virus that all car fanatics fight.
 So here’s fuel for the fire!
 Introducing the aluminum crank pulley for 2.0L & 2.5L SkyActiv engines!

-Manufactured from high-grade 6061-T6 aluminum, this precision machined crank pulley is sure to give you that extra level of detail you’ve been searching for.
-Plus it’s 100% designed and manufactured right here in the Pacific NW, USA.
+Manufactured from high-grade 6061-T6 aluminum, this precision-machined crank pulley is sure to give you that extra level of detail you’ve been searching for.

-This crank pulley isn’t just for looks folks, it’s got bite too!
-With a 68% weight reduction, compared to the OEM component, your engine is going to rev faster due to the lower moment of inertia of the rotating mass.
+This crank pulley isn’t just for looks, folks; it’s got bite, too!
+With a 70% weight reduction compared to the OEM component, your engine will rev faster due to the lower moment of inertia of the rotating mass.
 I can’t guarantee your bum will feel the difference, but your 2.0L will.

-You may also be wondering: “The OEM component is steel, will the aluminum be strong enough?”
+You may also wonder: “The OEM component is steel, will the aluminum be strong enough?”
 Absolutely!
-We’ve been testing the component on an employee car for 2 months (roughly 2000 miles) without a single issue.
 The accessory belts put a very small, almost insignificant, amount of force on the pulley.
-The real concern is the bolt that holds the pulley on, but we got that covered also, see below.
+The real concern would be the bolt that holds the pulley on, but we got that covered with our FEA testing (see below) and over a decade of use in the community and our cars.

-To be confident in the products we produce, we conduct FEA (Finite Element Analysis) on all applicable components.
-In this case it is the bolt clamping force holding the pulley on the crank.
+To be confident in our products, we conduct FEA (Finite Element Analysis) on all applicable components.
+In this case, the bolt clamping force is holding the pulley on the crank.
 The crank pulley bolt is an M16x1.5 with a torque spec of 67-80 ft-lb.
-For this analysis I used 79 ft-lb which creates a clamping force of 7557 lbf.
-Looking at the color graph to the above, you can see that the maximum stress is ~12420 psi which is far below the material yield strength of ~40k psi.
+I used 79 ft-lb, which creates a clamping force of 7557 lbf.
+The maximum stress is ~12420 psi, which is far below the material yield strength of ~40k psi.
 So what does this mean to you?
-You can (but shouldn’t) torque that bolt down to ~250 ft-lb without worrying about your beautiful new pulley being structurally damaged, but you will have to worry about getting that bolt out next time, that’s your own problem.
+You can (but shouldn’t) torque that bolt down to ~250 ft-lb without worrying about your beautiful new pulley being structurally damaged, but you will have to worry about getting that bolt out next time; that’s your problem.

 Add some shine to your engine bay and just a little more pep in your step.
-Keep an eye out for the product release in the near future!
+Enjoy better performance of your SkyActiv Engine with the CorkSport Crankshaft Pulley!
 Offered in anodized black.
 Zoom – Zoom!

 Let’s Do This, Mazda: Mazda 6 Coupe, CX-3, & Mazdaspeed 2016